This Power Window Motor is from a 1960 Thunderbird. There

 spring.
 The replacement spring is on the bottom right.
 Normally,

-this bearing assembly should not come apart.
+this bearing assembly is riveted inside the shell and should not come apart.

 Picture #10 (from Mike Gaffney (gaffney1951))